Support Barrier Busters

-Barrier Busters is a group of 90+ social service agencies committed to improving services for Washtenaw County residents in need.
+Barrier Busters is a group of 100+ social service agencies committed to improving services and responding to emergencies for Washtenaw County residents in need.
 Each member agency identifies a “Barrier Buster” who is an agency's point of contact and facilitates collaborative case management between member agencies.

 To serve residents in need, member agencies have access to the "Barrier Busters Emergency Unmet Needs" Fund - public and private funds that provides social workers, case managers, and other direct service providers access to emergency assistance funds for clients.